z0san/RestaurantAlarm/README.md

 # ResturantAlarm

-App for client to help remind resturant workers to wash their hands at the government required intervals of 30 with features to cater to flexability and non english speaking workers.
+App for a client to help remind restaurant workers to wash their hands at the government required intervals of 30 minutes with features to cater to flexibility and non-english speaking workers.